 Yes, we love our dogs, but must it come at the expense of a lovely blooming landscape?

 To properly address the issue of keeping dogs out of flower gardens, you must first understand why dogs are drawn to gardens.
 This is about more than just twitchy paws or a bored dog.
 Flower gardens draw dogs like a magnet from other untended parts of the landscape for several reasons.
 First, there are the sights and smells of you, beloved owner, working in the soil.
 If you hang out there so much, leaving the comforting scent of you behind, then this must be a great place to flop down and work on that chew toy.
 Second, there is the matter of that wonderful loose soil you've worked so hard to amend.
 Not only is it supremely easy to dig, but it's also filled with flavorful manure and partially decomposed compost.
 Yummy!

 Creating a cool hidey-hole to lie in, and unearthing interesting critters like moles and earthworms are also fun activities that go along with digging.
 Finally, flowering plants themselves are interesting to dogs.
 With their superior senses, the different smells and textures of plants are like an ever-changing salad bar, beckoning dogs to sample and chew.

-Many gardeners turn to dog repellents as a first line of defense, as it's convenient and inexpensive to grab a box or bottle of something off the shelf at the garden center.
+Many gardeners turn to dog repellents as the first line of defense, as it's convenient and inexpensive to grab a box or bottle of something off the shelf at the garden center.
 Many of these products rely on strong aromatics that are irritating but not harmful to pets, like citrus or peppermint oils.
 Effectiveness can vary greatly depending on your dog's sensitivity.
 A downside is the need to reapply frequently, especially in times of wet weather.
 Look for products embedded in gel crystals, which slowly release the offending scent and can endure periods of rain.